< Back to Education Overview

 Traditional Classroom Program

-Students attend an instructor-led course (usually a full day on Saturday).
+Students attend an instructor-led course.
 All requirements are completed in one day and the class is free.
 Classes are scheduled as needed throughout the year.
-There is usually a class or two in early spring and several in the late summer, when the demand is the greatest.
+There is usually a class or two in early spring and several in the late summer.

 Students take an online course at home and pass an online test.
 The online portion of the course and test costs $30.
 Participants are issued a field day qualifier certificate, which they must take to a certified instructor.
 The instructor will complete their in-the-field training.

 To learn more about the IBEP Course, contact J.D.
 Crawford, Arkansas Bowhunter Association Urban Hunt Coordinator, by email.